 More than 38 million Americans suffer from migraines.
 Some of the factors are unavoidable and some are preventable.

 - Sex – Women are three times more likely to suffer from migraines.

 - Age – Most people have migraines between the ages of 10 and 40.
 Women have reported feeling relief from migraines after menopause which usually happens around 50 years old.

 - Family History – Four out of five migraine sufferers have other family members who also suffer from migraines.
 If one parent has a history of migraines their children have a 50% chance of getting it.
 If both parents suffer from migraines that number jumps to 75%.

-- Other medical conditions – Depression, anxiety, bipolar disorder, epilepsy all increase likelihood of migraines.
+- Other medical conditions – Depression, anxiety, bipolar disorder, and epilepsy all increase the likelihood of migraines.

 - Hormone changes – Many women have headaches around their period, while pregnant or while ovulating.
 Migraines can also be caused by birth control or menopause where hormones are off-balance in the body.

 - Stress – Your brain releases chemicals that cause blood vessels changes that can lead to a migraine.

 - Foods – Cheese, alcohol and certain additives used to keep food fresher for longer can cause migraines